-The Fund seeks income with potential long-term capital growth by investing mainly in Canadian fixed income and income-oriented equities, either directly or through other mutual funds.
+The Fund seeks income with potential long-term capital growth by investing primarily in fixed income and income-oriented equities of issuers anywhere in the world, either directly or through other mutual funds.
 The Fund utilizes multiple portfolio management teams with a mix of investing styles.
-The Fund's asset mix will generally range between 45%-75% equities and 25%-55% fixed income securities.
-It may hold up to 45% of its assets in foreign investments.
+The Fund's asset mix will generally range between 45%-75% equities and 15%-55% fixed income securities.
+In addition to fixed income and equity exposures, the Fund may also invest in other asset classes including alternative mutual funds.
 The Fund diversifies in terms of geographic exposure, sector exposure, company market capitalization, portfolio manager style, credit quality and duration.